 - Monmouth College Fight Song – Robben Ford/Yellowjackets – Casino Nights Live at Montreux

 Robben Ford and his band, the Yellowjackets, were making some of the most melodic and engaging jazz music of the late seventies.
-Ford’s blues based jazz, was then as it is now, one-of-kind.
+Ford’s blues-based jazz, was then as it is now, one-of-kind.
 This solo captured live at the Montreux Jazz Festival is Ford as the absolute peak of his blues/jazz hybrid period playing effortlessly over half a dozen changes.
-The expanded edition of this CD is terrific with Carlton, Feiten, and Ford.
+The expanded edition of this CD is terrific with formally unavailable performances by Carlton, Feiten, and Ford.

 - Jungle Fever – Buzz Feiten/ Neil Larsen – Jungle Fever

 Buzz Feiten may be more famous for his tuning system than his guitar playing.
-This is a real shame as he was one of the most interesting and melodic soloists in the seventies and eighties when he played with Hammond Organ Master Neil Larsen in Full Moon, and later Larson/Feiten.
-This available on import only CD is a must-have for anyone who loves that era of jazz/rock fusion.
-Sudden Samba is a classic, and George Benson recorded Windsong – both on this CD.
-Also great solos from the late Micheal Brecker.
+This is a real shame as he was one of the most exciting and melodic soloists in the seventies and eighties when he played with Hammond Organ Master, Neil Larsen, in Full Moon, and later Larson/Feiten.
+This available-on-import-only CD is a must-have for anyone who loves that era of jazz/rock fusion.
+Sudden Samba is a classic.
+George Benson recorded Windsong.
+Both songs are on this CD.
+Also, great solos from the late Micheal Brecker.

 - I’m Home – Steve Lukather/ Greg Mathieson Project – Baked Super Live

-Another import only CD but W-A-Y worth the effort to track down.
+Another import-only CD but W-A-Y worth the effort to track down.
 A young and enthusiastic Steve Lukather, filling in for the recently departed Larry Carlton has a lot to prove, and does just that over the course of this excellent CD.
-The late Jeff Porcaro lays down mile deep grooves (drummers! great CD) over Mathieson’s unique compositions.
+The late Jeff Porcaro lays down mile deep grooves (drummers! great CD) over Mathieson’s memorable compositions.

-Lukather plays brilliant rhythm, adds atmospheric swells, and when the times comes kicks it up about three notches to create a guitar climax on this highly melodic song.
+Lukather plays brilliant rhythm, adds atmospheric swells, and when the times comes, kicks it up about three notches to create a guitar climax on this highly melodic song.
 The slow build showcases the signature style that would be so prevalent in the eighties on tracks he played on for Lionel Ritchie, The Tubes, Boz Scaggs, and so many others.

 - How Do Those Fools Survive – Skunk Baxter/Doobie Brothers – Minute by Minute

-Skunk is on most lists already for any of his great solos with Steely Dan, like My Old School and Ricki Don’t Lose That Number.
+Skunk is on many great solo lists already for his great solos with Steely Dan, like My Old School and Ricki Don’t Lose That Number.
 (Personally, I love Night by Night).
-Here the future defense contractor analyst (google it, bizarre and true) takes his plugged straight in the board guitar through the fade out and just blows octaves, blues, chromaticism, melody, and musical stuff.
+Here the future defense contractor analyst (google it, bizarre and true) takes his plugged straight in the board guitar through the fade out and just blows octaves, blues, chromaticism, melody, and a terrifically entertaining solo.